Ascot flood map & planning overlays

 Elevation hillshade with street names, clipped to Ascot's boundary, with the flood, bushfire and environmental overlays drawn on top.
 It shows where constraints fall; the interactive map shows them on your exact address.

-Overlay percentages say how much land is constrained; these figures say how many properties are actually touched, from our lot-by-lot analysis of 4,004 Ascot properties.
+Overlay percentages say how much land is constrained; these figures say how many properties are actually touched in a suburb-wide analysis of 4,004 Ascot properties.
+No individual property result is identified on this page.

 Lot-level readout